 Mobilise high-level political commitment and leadership on water investments

 The International High-Level Panel on Water Investments for Africa was established in 2022, comprising current and former Heads of State and global leaders.
-The Panel will develop actionable pathways for countries to mobilise US$30bn annually by 2030, for implementing the AIP.
+The Panel will develop and implement actionable pathways for countries to mobilise at least an additional US$30bn annually by 2030, for implementing the AIP.

 Develop and implement the AIP-PIDA Water Investment Scorecard to enhance mutual accountability, transparency and efficiency of water finance and investments

 The AIP-PIDA Water Investment Scorecard supports countries to track progress, set benchmarks, identify bottlenecks, and take action to meet Africa’s water investment needs.
 The Scorecard was adopted by the African Union Development Agency-NEPAD as part of the Programme for Infrastructure Development in Africa in February 2022.

 Develop capacity to formulate regional and national water investment programmes to close the water investment gap

 Many African countries are extremely vulnerable to climate variability and climate change; and are further faced with weak institutional capacities, water infrastructure, and information systems to support water management.
 Programmes supported by the AIP will address these gaps, informed by insights from the AIP-PIDA Water Investment Scorecard.

 Assess the need for the AIP International Blended Investment Mechanism to leverage public-private finance

 The AIP will assess the need for an International Blended Investment Mechanism to support countries to leverage ODA and grant finance to de-risk priority water investments using a variety of innovative financial instruments and sources.
 These include sovereign wealth funds, guarantees, commercial finance, institutional investors and private equity investors, foundations, value-based impact investment, and climate finance.

 Promote gender equality and empowerment of women and girls in water investments